This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control skills.

-After 40 years of trading, I've learned a lot of useless tricks professionals teach that don’t really work.
+After 40 years of trading, I've learned that a lot of useless tricks professionals teach us don’t really work.

-Instead of buying or selling stocks, the method that puts the odds in your favor is to sell premium.
-This is the value people place on fear and greed.
+Instead of buying or selling stocks, the method that puts the odds in your favor is to sell "premium."
+That is the value people place on fear and greed.

 This is where you come in.
 You sell into that fear or greed.
-They want to pay a premium?
+The buyer is willing to pay a premium to indulge in their fear or greed.
 Fine.
 Sell it to them.
 I’ll explain how in a moment.
 It’s important that I set the stage so you’ll understand once I get into the method.

 There are two kinds of options: a PUT and a CALL.
 People who buy a PUT option on a stock are hoping it will go down.
 This option gives the buyer the right to sell the stock at the agreed price (called the strike price).
 Remember, you are not the buyer.